 In 2019, it ranked as one of the most-visited websites and currently has 321 million active users, including celebrities, politicians, and figures of great significance worldwide.

-However, what can you learn from this success and hopefully implement it in your business or new product launch?
+What can you learn from this success and hopefully implement it in your business or new product launch?
 Let's check some key takeaways.

-1.1) Twitter Growth Strategies
+1.1) Twitter Growth Strategy